 Political Science

-Students explore the foundations and philosophies of government, both in the U.S. and throughout world history.
+Political Science students will explore the foundations and philosophies of government, both in the U.S. and throughout world history.
 Coursework examines government at the local, state and federal level.
-Close reading, clear writing and critical thinking are emphasized.
+Close reading, clear writing, and critical thinking are emphasized.

 The MC Experience